OmniLayer/spec/README.md

 | 50.0 | 100.0 | 49.85044865 | 0.14955135 | 0.0 | 50.14955135 |
 | 100.3 | 100.0 | 100.0 | 0.3 | 0.0 | 0.0 |

-The coins from each matching order and the new order are exchanged between the corresponding addresses at the unit price specified by the matching order plus the liquidity bonus amount until the full amount for sale in the new order is transferred or there are no more matching orders.
+The coins from each matching order and the new order are exchanged between the corresponding addresses at the unit price specified by the matching order plus the liquidity bonus amount until the full amount for sale in the new order is transferred to the address of the new sell order or there are no more matching orders.
 Note: Indivisible coins are transferred in whole units only, rounded down, see [Smart Property](#smart-property) below.
-This can cause the effective unit price to be higher than the matching sell order's specified unit price, but still not greater than the reciprocal of the new sell order's unit price.
+This can cause the effective unit price to be higher than the matching sell order's specified unit price, but still never greater than the reciprocal of the new sell order's unit price.

-The purchaser’s address can be the same as the seller’s address.
+It is valid for the purchaser’s address to be the same as the seller’s address.

 An existing order matches the new order when all of the following conditions are met: